 Music in Apple’s iMovie app can feel pretty limited.
-By default, it includes a set number of licenses soundtracks you can use – and anything you’ve manually added in iTunes can be imported too.
+By default, it includes a set number of licensed soundtracks you can use – and anything you’ve manually added in iTunes can be imported too.
 But if you try to add anything from Apple Music’s streaming library, you’ll likely find it doesn’t work due to DRM copyright protection.

 But, using a smart workaround that’s easy to do, it’s possible to add almost any track – from Apple Music, Spotify, YouTube, or anywhere else – for free.